Inedo/inedo-docs/Content/proget/sca/vulnerabilities/howto.md

 ## Step 7: (Optional) Add Custom Assessment Types

-We recommend using auto assessment in combination with a [package approval workflow](https://blog.inedo.com/nuget/package-approval-workflow).
+You can customize assessment types in ProGet to better reflect how your organization evaluates and responds to vulnerabilities.
+This is especially useful when default assessments don’t align with your workflows, risk tolerance, or the way your teams manage and prioritize remediation.

-You can edit or create your own assessment type and set up auto-assessment by navigating to "Administration Overview" > "Vulnerability Assessment Types" under "Global Components".
+To edit or create your own assessment types, navigate to "Administration Overview" > "Vulnerabilities & Assessment Types" under "Global Components".

 ![Assessment Settings](/resources/docs/proget-vulnerabilities-assessmentsettings.png){height="" width="50%"}

 From here you can create an assessment type by clicking "Create Custom Assessment Type".
-By default, the assessment types of Caution, Blocked, and Ignore will be presented and automated.
+By default, the assessment types of "Monitor", "Remediate", and "Contain" will be presented and automated.

 ![Assessment Types](/resources/docs/proget-vulnerabilities-manageassessment.png){height="" width="50%"}